MrKsey/AdGuardHome/README.md

 * Remember to set "Admin Web Interface" port to 3000.
 * AdGuardHome DNS works on 192.168.1.10, default port 53.
 * Edit file ```/AdGuardHome/AdGuardHome.yaml``` (on the host) to change the password and other parameters.
-# #
-### AdguardTeam/AdGuardHome last release:
-2021-02-15 19:24:31: [AdguardTeam/AdGuardHome, RELEASE] AdGuard Home v0.105.1:

-Have you ever thought about why traditions are so important?🧙‍♂️ Traditions help us remember that we are part of a history that defines our past, shapes who we are today, and who we are likely to become.
-This is why we at AdGuard respect our traditions, and the most important one is pushing the inevitable hotfix right after every major update.🔥🔧

-Jokes aside, here's the list of things fixed and improved in this hotfix.

-### Changed

-- Increased HTTP API timeouts (#2671, #2682).
-- "Permission denied" errors when checking if the machine has a static IP no longer prevent the DHCP server from starting (#2667).
-- The server name sent by clients of TLS APIs is not only checked when `strict_sni_check` is enabled (#2664).
-- HTTP API request body size limit for the `POST /control/access/set` and `POST /control/filtering/set_rules` HTTP APIs is increased (#2666, #2675).

-### Fixed

-- Error when enabling the DHCP server when AdGuard Home couldn't determine if the machine has a static IP.
-- Optical issue on custom rules (#2641).
-- Occasional crashes during startup.
-- The field `"range_start"` in the `GET /control/dhcp/status` HTTP API response is now correctly named again (#2678).
-- DHCPv6 server's `ra_slaac_only` and `ra_allow_slaac` settings aren't reset to `false` on update any more (#2653).
-- The `Vary` header is now added along with `Access-Control-Allow-Origin` to prevent cache-related and other issues in browsers (#2658).
-- The request body size limit is now set for HTTPS requests as well.
-- Incorrect version tag in the Docker release (#2663).
-- DNSCrypt queries weren't marked as such in logs (#2662).